tugraz-isds/spcd3/API.md

 The range of a dimension can also be changed.
 Only the dimension string, min value and max value are required as parameters.

+- setDimensionRangeRounded

+`function setDimensionRangeRounded(dimension: string, min: number, max: number): void`

+This function set the minimum and maximum ranges to round values.
+Only the dimension string, min value and max value are required as parameters.

 - getMinRange

 `function getMinRange(dimension: any): number`